jzhang-github/AGAT/docs/sphinx/source/API_Docs/model/layer.rst

    .. method:: __init__(self, in_dim, out_dim, num_heads, device='cuda', bias=True, negative_slope=0.2)

-      :param int in_dim: Depth of node representation in the input of each head of this AGAT `Layer`.
+      :param int in_dim: Depth of node representation in the input of this AGAT `Layer`.
-      :param int out_dim: Depth of node representation in the output of each head of this `GAT` layer.
+      :param int out_dim: Depth of node representation in the output of this `GAT` layer.
       :param int num_heads: Number of attention heads.
       :param str device: Device to perform tensor calculations and store parameters.
       :param bool bias: Whether the dense layer uses a bias vector.